 Maintain a Healthy Balance in Your Mouth

 A healthy diet, coupled with good oral hygiene on a consistent basis is the key to a balanced microbiome in the mouth.
 You should also visit your dentist at least twice a year to have your teeth cleaned and your mouth examined.
 If there are any imbalances in your mouth, Jeffrey D. Clark, DDS, can recognize them early and advise treatment.
-Call Scottsdale Dental Excellence today at 480 585 1853 to schedule your next appointment.
+Call Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 to schedule your next appointment.